Azure/aml-compute/README.md

 * [aml-workspace](https://github.com/Azure/aml-workspace) This action requires an Azure Machine Learning workspace to be present.
 You can either create a new one or re-use an existing one using the action.

-## Create Azure Machine Learning and deploy an machine learning model using GitHub Actions
+## Utilize GitHub Actions and Azure Machine Learning to deploy a machine learning model

 This action is one in a series of actions that can be used to setup an ML Ops process. **We suggest getting started with one of our template repositories**, which will allow you to create an ML Ops process in less than 5 minutes.